mattmakai/fullstackpython.com/content/posts/160511-send-sms-text-message-python.markdown

 <img src="/img/160511-send-sms-python/activate-virtualenv.png" width="100%" class="technical-diagram img-rounded">

 Now install the Twilio Python helper library.
-We are using the 5.7.0 library version because 6.0.0 changed the code quite a bit compared to the older version.
+We are using the 6.0.0 or above library version, which is important because the syntax in this post is backwards-incompatible with 5.x and previous Twilio helper library versions.

-    pip install twilio==5.7.0
+    pip install twilio>=6.0.0

 The helper library is now installed and we can use it with the Python code